-Elevated blood pressure is when readings range from less than 80 mm Hg diastolic and 120-129 systolic.
+Elevated blood pressure is when you check blood pressure reading and it ranges from less than 80 mm Hg diastolic and 120-129 systolic.
 Those who have an elevated blood pressure are prone to develop high blood pressure unless steps are taken to maintain the condition.

 Hypertension Stage 1